ericma2302/mybots/README.md

 **Citation**

 In this assignment, my codebase is built off of the ludobots wikepedia https://www.reddit.com/r/ludobots/wiki/installation/ and pybullet.
+Concept/diagrams are inspired by Karl Sim's work.

 **Diagram**